-But the National Trust’s Red House is just 5 minutes walk so you could combine the two.
+The National Trust’s Red House is just 5 minutes walk away so you could very easily combine the two.

-Oh and be warned!
-It is one of the most haunted houses in London!
+It is also reputedly one of the most haunted houses in London!

-Charlton House is on the edge of Charlton Park which has walled and sensory gardens plus plenty of space for bike riding and football.
+The house is on the edge of Charlton Park which has walled and sensory gardens plus plenty of space for picnics.

-10 minutes walk from Charlton station.
-Direct trains from Charing Cross, London Bridge & Canon St.
+The house is 10 minutes walk from Charlton station with direct trains from Charing Cross, London Bridge & Canon St.

-It does get hired out so worth ringing ahead to check opening times.
+It does get hired out so it is worth ringing ahead to check opening times.